prabalpkd/California-Housing-Price-Prediction-using-Machine-Learning/README.md

 ## 📚 Dataset Description

-We used the **California Housing Dataset**, available via `scikit-learn`.
+I used the **California Housing Dataset**, available via `scikit-learn`.
 This dataset is derived from the 1990 U.S. Census and contains information collected from California districts.

 ### ✅ Features (Independent Variables):
 - `MedInc` – Median income in a block group